grafana/grafana/docs/sources/enterprise/license/activate-aws-marketplace-license/activate-license-on-ecs.md

 ## Task 2: Configure Grafana Enterprise to validate the license with AWS

-Update the following settings in ECS or EKS so that Grafana Enterprise validates the license with AWS instead of Grafana Labs.
+Update the following settings in ECS so that Grafana Enterprise validates the license with AWS instead of Grafana Labs.

-1. In Amazon ECS or Amazon EKS, create a role and assign the following permissions:
+1. In Amazon ECS, create a role and assign the following permissions:

    - `"license-manager:CheckoutLicense"`
    - `"license-manager:ListReceivedLicenses"`